 Concentration -> Will Focus: A very versatile card.
 You can gain mana with it or use the very powerful strong effect, giving +3 on another card.

 Crystallize -> Crystal Joy: I have mixed feelings about this card, as is very situational.
-You can use it to crystallize your mana, and you have an option to keep the card and discard another one instead.
+You can use it to crystallize your mana, and you have the option to keep the card and discard another one instead.
 It can be useful if you’re healing on a Glade – you can build up your supply of crystals simultaneously.

-The stronger effect gives you an option to discard a Wound card instead.
+The stronger effect gives you the option to discard a Wound card instead.
 Again, useful when healing, but I don’t like the fact that you have to pay mana to get mana.

 The Dragon is the most unique character of the base game.
 Contrary to others, his skills are mostly indirect.
 They can gain a lot of mana.
 In fact, he’s all about mana – he can gain it easily, but must also spend plenty of it to get decent combat values, as he is very weak himself.

 He demands careful planning and mana management from the player and I find him very challenging to play with.
 To add to the complexity, his action cards both demand a certain sacrifice to be made.